-The first argument defines the command name $\$ and $\$.
-The second tells $\square T_E X$ that there will be three arguments needed for the new command.
-The third argument shows $\square T_E X$ what to do with the three arguments.
+The first argument defines the command name \Nada.
+The second tells LATEX that there will be three arguments needed for the new command.
+The third argument shows LATEX what to do with the three arguments.
 In our case the first given by #1 will be set as small caps, the second as italics and the third on a new line as bold.
-With input like we get is this?
+With input like

+'''

 \Nada{What On Earth}{kind of joke typesetting}{is this?}

+'''